I'm Good (Blue): Background and composition

 "I'm Good (Blue)" marks the fourth collaboration between David Guetta and Bebe Rexha.

 In 2017, David Guetta and Bebe Rexha began working on "I'm Good (Blue)" without intending to release it at the time.

 In 2022, a snippet of the song garnered sudden popularity on the social media platform TikTok, prompting Guetta and Rexha to eventually finalise the song.
 Rexha described the start of the collaborative effort as a "last-second session the day of".
 As she explained, it all started with an unplanned message on social media, while Guetta was working on a recording and writing session in London.
 Guetta then played Rexha a remix of a song by Italian group Eiffel 65, and they started having fun with it, without any expectation of it turning into a finished song.
 Leading up to its premiere, they published several videos on their respective TikTok accounts in August 2022, with Rexha lip-syncing along to the song and Guetta playing it at the Ultra Music Festival in 2017, with a caption that read, "Should we release it?".
 The song marks the fourth collaboration between Guetta and Rexha, after "Hey Mama" (2015), "Say My Name" (2018) and "Family" (2021), most of whom achieved commercial success.
 What A DJ and Warner released "I'm Good (Blue)" for digital download and streaming in various countries on 26 August.
 The single, accompanied by remixes from notable artists such as French disc jockey Cedric Gervais, Italian Gabry Ponte and Dutch Tiësto, was published between from September to October 2022.
 An acoustic rendition of the song, incorporating guitars and vocals, followed in January 2023.
-In September 2023, a Latin version, featuring Lit Killah and Ludmilla, was unveiled.
 Furthermore, the song was included on Rexha's third studio album, Bebe (2023).

 "I'm Good (Blue)" was written by Guetta, Rexha, Gianfranco Randone, Kamille, Massimo Gabutti, Maurizio Lobina and Plested, and was produced by Guetta and Timofey Reznikov.
 It is composed in the key of G minor and time signature of common time with a tempo of 128 beats per minute.
 The song follows in the chord progression of Gm in the intro, Gm–F/G–EG-Cm/G-Gm-F/G-EG in the chorus and E♭-Cm-Gm-F-E♭ in the verse.
 It is an upbeat dance-pop, which interpolates Italian group Eiffel 65's single "Blue (Da Ba Dee)" (1998).
 The vocal range of Rexha in the song spans from a low note of D_{3} to a high note of F_{5}.
 The lyrics of the song captures Rexha's anticipation of a long clubbing night ahead.
 She showcases her good mood and excitement of having one of the best nights, singing lines such as, "I'm good, yeah, I'm feelin' alright/ Baby, I'ma have the best freaking night of my life/ And wherever it takes me, I'm down for the ride."